Adeeb08/SimpleEncrypt/README.md

 # SimpleEncrypt

 ## Description
-**SimpleEncrypt** is a user-friendly encryption tool with a lightweight GUI built using Tkinter.
-It supports Caesar, Vigenère, and Affine ciphers, allowing users to securely encrypt and decrypt messages.
-This project demonstrates my passion for cryptography and Python development, providing both a functional tool and a learning resource.
+**SimpleEncrypt** is a user-friendly Python tool with a graphical interface that allows users to encrypt and decrypt messages using classical cipher techniques.
+Built with Tkinter, it provides a smooth experience for experimenting with encryption methods.

-## Features
+## Ciphers Implemented

-- **Graphical Interface**: Built with Tkinter for easy interaction.
-- **Caesar Cipher**: Shift characters by a fixed number of positions.
+- **Caesar Cipher** – Shifts each letter in the plaintext by a fixed number of positions in the alphabet.

-- **Vigenère Cipher**: Use a keyword to encrypt messages with varying shifts.
+- **Vigenère Cipher** – Uses a keyword to apply different Caesar shifts to each character of the message.

-- **Affine Cipher**: Apply a mathematical function for encryption and decryption.
+- **Affine Cipher** – Applies a mathematical function of the form **(a * x + b) mod m**, where:
-- **Copy to Clipboard**: Easily copy encrypted or decrypted messages with one click.
-- **Dynamic Input Fields**: Automatically prompts for specific cipher keys based on user selection.
+  - **x** is the position of the letter in the alphabet,
+  - **a** and **b** are keys,
+  - **m** is the size of the alphabet (typically 26 for English letters).

+> *More ciphers will be added in future updates.*

 ## Technologies Used
 - Python